Pencilworks144/CD-community/README.md

 # CD-community
-This a  socail media app
+This a  social media app
+by the way if u want me to add something let me know.